 - Drop down – where the user can choose between a few pre-defined options, for example state or country.

 Another part of designing a form is deciding whether the information has to be entered or whether it is optional.
 The convention is to use an asterisk (*) for required fields or the word “optional” for non-required fields.

 It use to be that contact forms were installed on a websites instead of showing your email address as they would prevent, or at least reduce, spammers.
 However spammers have long been finding a way to send spam via contact forms, hence the use of recaptcha.

 Recaptcha is the name given to those devices that ensure it is a human filling in the form and not an automated computer bot.
 One example of recaptcha is when you are asked to click on all the squares that have buses, or vehicles or traffic lights.
 Another example of recaptcha is when you are asked to type the letters that appear against a cluttered background.

 An online form is not without its problems.
 In fact, for such a simple device, the problems forms can create are seemingly random and often frustrating.

-If you are using a free email, like free gmail, yahoo or hotmail, you will likely need to update to Google Workspace professional email or Microsoft Office professional email.
+If you are using a free email, like free gmail, yahoo or hotmail, you will likely need to update to a professional business email.